bharathwajv/drip-float/README.md

 - **Code Review Required**: All generated code should be carefully reviewed for security, functionality, and best practices
 - **Production Readiness**: This extension is provided as-is and may require modifications for production deployment
 - **User Discretion**: Users are responsible for validating all code before using in production environments
-- **Testing Recommended**: Thorough testing is advised before deployment to ensure proper functionality and security

 Please review all code thoroughly and make necessary adjustments before using in production.